Had an issue with

 What happens after I file a complaint with Aunt Betty?

 Once you submit a complaint, Aunt Betty logs your case and provides a reference ID.
 Simple issues are resolved within 48 hours, while airline refunds can take up to 12 weeks.
-The Customer Care team updates you via email or phone, and you’ll receive written confirmation of your outcome—refund, reissue, or explanation.
+The Customer Care team updates you via email or phone, and you’ll receive written confirmation of your outcome.
 Always keep your case ID handy for faster follow-ups.

 How can I escalate my Aunt Betty complaint if I’m not getting results?